protubero/beanstore/README.md

 ```

+Another way to specify the id and serializer is with the `KryoConfig` annotation.
+A class with this annotation can simply be registered with the `KryoConfiguration.register(Class clazz)` method.

 Beanstore comes with one implementation of the Kryo Serializer interface to simplify the serialization of your own value classes.
 The __PropertyBeanSerializer__ class serializes all _declared fields_ of a class.
 It treats the field of an instance as key/value pairs.
 It offers two mechanism to support the evolution of the class:

 - Use the _KryoAlias_ Annotation to rename fields, i.e. set the old name as an alias so that the deserialization process can map persisted values with the old name to the field with the new name
 - If the class implements _SetPropertyValue_ it can handle the setting of the values all by itself
 - Implementing _AfterDeserialization_ the class will receive an event when all field values were set.
 This could be used to shift or convert values.

 > [!NOTE]